bct2079/graphzier/readme.md

 + `logBase(10, 100)` - Calculates the logarithm base 10 of 100.

 # Supported Variables
 The interpreter supports a variable x that you can use in your expressions.
-The value of x is set to the result of pi / 3 (approximately 1.047) before evaluation.
-You can use x in place of any number in your expressions.

 # Important Note
 Since this interpreter is designed for basic math expressions, it may not handle complex expressions, operator precedence, or nested function calls in certain cases.
 Additionally, it doesn't support advanced mathematical operations like calculus or symbolic manipulation.